science-digital/sd-integration-tool-template/README.md

 Testing your functionality inside the container has the advantage that it will run with the same environment that it will run on the Sciansa platform.
 From a development testing perspective the disadvantage of testing using the container is:
 - Longer build times.
-Meaning there is an increased lag when rapidly making changes.
+Meaning there is an increased lag (between development and testing) when rapidly making changes.
 (The container needs to rebuilt each time you make updates.)
 - More opaque errors.
-Because the code is hosted in the container one step removed from the local environment it is harder to inspect the running code and see output messages.
+Because the code is hosted in the container one step removed from the local environment it is harder to inspect the running code and see output messages or errors.

 ### Outside the container